When the legs go wrong

 Recently I've been struggling more than ever.
 I've rubbed and cut my legs, through overwork and the boiling hot weather we've had in the UK as well as 34 degrees in LA and four days hustling through 100,000 people in a conference centre.

-My career is going better than ever, I'm working for an amazing BBC programme and getting to travel loads and getting so much experience, especially reporting which I've always wanted to do more of.
+My job is super unbelievably busy, I'm working for an amazing BBC programme and getting to travel loads and getting so much experience, especially reporting which I've always wanted to do more of.

 It seems like two forces are clashing heads at the moment.
 For the first time I feel like I need to scale back, truly and properly.
 But that is going to be really fucking hard for me and I don't know what it means at the moment.
 Maybe more writing, more sitting on my arse working essentially.
 Sounds like a dream, but obviously the pressures of that are pretty scary.